ruoyuwang-stats/ruoyuwang-stats.github.io/_portfolio/1-gsra.md

 collection: portfolio

 ---
-Research assistant at Zöllber group and Dempsey lab at University of Michigan, Department of Biostatistics, Ann Arbor, MI
+Research assistant at Zöllber group and Dempsey group at the University of Michigan, Department of Biostatistics, Ann Arbor, MI

 * Identified the underlying community structures of the network data from TalkLife to help the platform provide proper supports to certain users.
-* Pre-processed and analyzed the exome sequence data in Prechter Project for Bipolar Disorder.
+* Pre-processed and analyzed the exome sequence data collected from 967 participants in Prechter Project for Bipolar Disorder.
 * Analyzed the 15-yr longitudinal data collected from 1,159 bipolar patients to improve clinical diagnosis.